FCSCinCyberSpace/icra2024-ros/README.md

 ## How to Execute

+After running the ROS node, start the competition application.
+See [icra2024-unity](https://github.com/FCSCinCyberSpace/icra2024-unity) for more information about the competition application.

 ### Run Sample ROS Node of Interactive Customer Service

 This is a simple ROS node for the interactive customer service application.